I am simply asking if Ashton Kutcher is a CIA asset

 “Does Ashton do any work with the CIA or other U.S. national security agencies/does he want to?”
 I wrote in one of the most stupid but justified emails I’ve ever sent in my life to the PR company that represents Kutcher, K21.
 I haven’t heard anything back yet, and I don’t think I will.

-Google was obviously not much more helpful than K21 but I still found an article that is weird in the matrix of Ashton Kutcher’s fascination with the CIA and American geopolitical interests.
+Google was obviously not much more helpful than K21 but I still found an article that is in the weird matrix of Ashton Kutcher’s fascination with the CIA and American geopolitical interests.

 In 2018, on the red carpet for the premiere of “The Spy Who Dumped Me” an ET reporter asked Mila Kunis, whose ex-boyfriend ends up being a spy, about how she’d react if she found out Ashton Kutcher was a spy.